Business Administration - Accounting

 Earn a flexible diploma that shows you are aware of all areas of business, and that you also have specialized education in accounting.

-Accounting is one of seven majors available to Business Administration students.
+Accounting is one of the majors available to Business Administration students.
 This three-year Ontario College Advanced Diploma program starts with three semesters, learning a variety of essential business skills, before ultimately deciding on a major....(read more)

 Overview